Healing from narcissistic abuse is tricky and meditation helps me sort things out in my head.

 Be curious about yourself and unafraid.

-The tightness in your shoulders will release, and it feels good to dump some of that baggage.
+The tightness in your shoulders will release, and your body will feel more relaxed.

 Meditations and self-hypnosis have helped me make major breakthroughs in my recovery.

-If you’ve been raised by a narcissist, self-sabotage is at the top of the list of things holding you back.
+If you’ve been raised by a narcissist, self-sabotage and self-doubt are at the top of the list of things holding you back.

-It’s happening on a subconscious level, and these tools help you bring in into the conscious where you can purposely correct your thinking.
+It’s happening on a subconscious level, and these tools help you bring in into the conscious so you can deal with it properly.

 I wanted to heal, I have the desire, but I would get stuck like hitting a brick wall.